Archive for the ‘Taxes’ Category

 For many people with unpaid taxes, bankruptcy may be a way to improve their situation by either improving their financial state and having funds available to pay the taxes owed, or by discharging certain tax liabilities.

 In Chapter 7 bankruptcy, certain past due taxes can be eliminated depending on how old the unpaid taxes are and whether the debtor filed an income tax return for the year the taxes came due.
-For some people filing a chapter 7 bankruptcy will be a way to permanently eliminate their past-due taxes without having to pay them.
+For some people filing a Chapter 7 bankruptcy will be a way to permanently eliminate their past-due taxes without having to pay them.
 To figure our whether or not your taxes can be discharged in bankruptcy you will need to know exactly what taxes you owe and for what years.

 There are four general requirements for discharging an income tax in bankruptcy.
 In this post, I will discuss the first: The tax must be one for which the return was not last due within three years of the filing of the bankruptcy.
 Therefore, if a 2005 income tax return was last due on April 15, 2006, the three-year requirement would be met after April 15, 2009.